mayank0274/api-tester/readme.md

 # Rest Api Tester

-->This tool helps you to test rest api in easy way in acode
+->This tool helps you to test rest api in easy way in acode code editor

 -> This plugin use "axios" module to send request